 1. The Fear of Failure and Success

 Nobody likes to fail, and the same bodes true for substance abusers.
-However, the alternative, getting sober, is equally frightening for some addicts, because they don’t believe that they deserve success.
+However, the alternative, getting sober, is equally frightening for some people because they don’t believe that they deserve success.
 Since rehab presents the possibility of success, they shy away from getting treatment.

 2. Being Worried About Withdrawal

 Withdrawal is unpleasant, painful, emotionally taxing, and in some cases, it can even be life-threatening.
-Many people compare the experience of withdrawal to a nasty flu, and it’s understandable why someone would be averse to subjecting themselves to this pain.
+Many people compare the experience of withdrawal to a severe flu, and it’s understandable why someone would be averse to subjecting themselves to this pain.

 3. Not Wanting to Be Sober and Miserable